In-the-money

 Extrinsic and intrinsic value

-During the life of the contract, prior to expiration, a binary option will usually be cheaper to buy when it is further out-of-the-money.
+During the life of the contract, prior to expiration, a event contract will usually be cheaper to buy when it is further out-of-the-money.

 Before expiration, an option has extrinsic value, which reflects how likely it is to expire in-the-money.
 In-the-money options also have intrinsic value, because the market is already above the strike price.